-Providence City Hall and the Joseph Doorley, Jr. Municipal Building7 are the two primary administrative offices of the City.
+Providence City Hall and the Joseph Doorley, Jr. Municipal Building6 are the two primary administrative offices of the City.
 The Mayor's Office, Public Property, Human Resources, Retirement Office, Tax Assessor, and The Office of Sustainability, are just a small sampling of the numerous City departments housed at Providence City Hall.
-The building, recognized in 2016 for having achieved an Energy Star score of 94, continued to perform well in FY 2019.
-(The building's FY 2019 score of 84 reflects the EPA's Energy Star score 2018 realignment.
+The building, recognized in 2016 for having achieved an ENERGY STAR score of 94, continued to perform well in FY 2021.
+(The building's FY 2019 score of 89 reflects the EPA's ENERGY STAR score 2018 realignment.
 The building continues to perform at a high level).
 Providence City Hall is a great example of how properly performed energy-efficiency retrofitting measures can reduce building emissions and provide energy and cost savings.

-Joseph Doorley, Jr. Municipal Building, named for Providence's 31st mayor, and leased from Paolino Properties, houses the City's Department of Inspections and Standards, and the Department of Planning and Development, along with several other City departments.
-The building's annual weathernormalized energy use has been reduced by 36% since FY 2013.
+Joseph Doorley, Jr. Municipal Building, named for Providence's thirty-first mayor, and leased from Paolino Properties, houses the City's Department of Inspections and Standards, and the Department of Planning and Development, along with several other City offices.
+The building's annual weather-normalized energy use has been reduced by 24% since FY 2010.
 Given that this building is one of Providence's larger energy consumers, the City continues to explore ways to advance energy efficiency as tenants of the space.
 A no-cost investment-grade energy audit was performed at the facility in 2016 that identified a number of investments that the City is considering to reduce operational costs of the building through energy conservation.